natcap/invest.users-guide/source/sdr.rst

 This section outlines the specific data used by the model.
 See the Appendix for additional information on data sources and pre-processing.
 Please consult the InVEST sample data (located in the folder where InVEST is installed, if you also chose to install sample data) for examples of all of these data inputs.
 This will help with file type, folder structure and table formatting.
 Note that all GIS inputs must be in the same projected coordinate system and in linear meter units.

- 1. **Digital elevation model (DEM)** (required).
+ - **Digital elevation model (DEM)** (required).
 A GIS raster dataset with an elevation value for each cell.
 Make sure the DEM is corrected by filling in sinks, and compare the output stream maps with hydrographic maps of the area.
 To ensure proper flow routing, the DEM should extend beyond the watersheds of interest, rather than being clipped to the watershed edge. [units: meters]

- 2. **Rainfall erosivity index (R)** (required).
+ - **Rainfall erosivity index (R)** (required).
 R is a GIS raster dataset, with an erosivity index value for each cell.
 This variable depends on the intensity and duration of rainfall in the area of interest.
 The greater the intensity and duration of the rain storm, the higher the erosion potential.
 The erosivity index is widely used, but in case of its absence, there are methods and equations to help generate a grid using climatic data. [units: :math:`MJ\cdot mm\cdot (ha\cdot h\cdot yr)^{-1}`]

- 3. **Soil erodibility (K)** (required).
+ - **Soil erodibility (K)** (required).
 K is a GIS raster dataset, with a soil erodibility value for each cell.
 Soil erodibility, K, is a measure of the susceptibility of soil particles to detachment and transport by rainfall and runoff. [units: :math:`tons\cdot ha\cdot h\cdot (ha\cdot MJ\cdot mm)^{-1}`]

- 4. **Land use/land cover (LULC)** (required).
+ - **Land use/land cover (LULC)** (required).
 LULC is a GIS raster dataset, with an integer LULC code for each cell.
-These LULC codes must match **lucode* values in the biophysical table.
+These LULC codes must match **lucode** values in the biophysical table.

- 5. **Watersheds** (required).
+ - **Watersheds** (required).
 A shapefile of polygons.
 This is a layer of watersheds such that each watershed contributes to a point of interest where water quality will be analyzed.
-Format: An integer field named 'ws_id' is required, with a unique integer value for each watershed.
+Format: An integer field named *ws_id* is required, with a unique integer value for each watershed.

- 6. **Biophysical table** (required).
+ - **Biophysical table** (required).
 A .csv (Comma Separated Value) table containing model information corresponding to each of the land use classes in the LULC raster.
 Each row is a land use/land cover class and columns should be named and defined as follows:

-    1. **lucode** (Land use code): Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.), must match the LULC raster input.
+    - **lucode** (Land use code): Unique integer for each LULC class (e.g., 1 for forest, 3 for grassland, etc.), must match the LULC raster input.

-    2. **usle_c**: Cover-management factor for the USLE, a floating point value between 0 and 1.
+    - **usle_c**: Cover-management factor for the USLE, a floating point value between 0 and 1.

-    3. **usle_p**: Support practice factor for the USLE, a floating point value between 0 and 1.
+    - **usle_p**: Support practice factor for the USLE, a floating point value between 0 and 1.

  7. **Threshold flow accumulation** (required).
 The number of upstream cells that must flow into a cell before it is considered part of a stream, which is used to classify streams from the DEM.
-This threshold directly affects the expression of hydrologic connectivity and sediment export: when a flow path reaches the stream, sediment deposition stops and the sediment exported is assumed to reach the catchment outlet.
+This threshold directly affects the expression of hydrologic connectivity and the sediment export result: when a flow path reaches the stream, sediment deposition stops and the sediment exported is assumed to reach the catchment outlet.
+It is important to choose this value carefully, so modeled streams come as close to reality as possible.

- 8. :math:`k_b` and :math:`IC_0`: two calibration parameters that determine the shape of the relationship between hydrologic connectivity (the degree of connection from patches of land to the stream) and the sediment delivery ratio (percentage of soil loss that actually reaches the stream; cf. Figure 3).
+ 8. :math:`k_b` and :math:`IC_0`: Two calibration parameters that determine the shape of the relationship between hydrologic connectivity (the degree of connection from patches of land to the stream) and the sediment delivery ratio (percentage of soil loss that actually reaches the stream; cf. Figure 3).
 The default values are :math:`k_b=2` and :math:`IC_0=0.5`.

- 9. :math:`\mathbf{SDR_{max}}`: the maximum SDR that a pixel can reach, which is a function of the soil texture.
+ 9. :math:`\mathbf{SDR_{max}}`: The maximum SDR that a pixel can reach, which is a function of the soil texture.
 More specifically, it is defined as the fraction of topsoil particles finer than coarse sand (1000 μm; Vigiak et al. 2012).
 This parameter can be used for calibration in advanced studies.
 Its default value is 0.8.

  10. **Drainage layer (optional)** A raster with 0s and 1s, where 1s correspond to pixels artificially connected to the stream (by roads, stormwater pipes, etc.) and 0s are assigned to all other pixels.
 The flow routing will stop at these "artificially connected" pixels, before reaching the stream network, and the corresponding sediment exported is assumed to reach the catchment outlet.